 The government seeks to ensure that employees don’t receive less income this year when they already received less pay last year, due to being furloughed.
 The change solves this issue by requiring employers to use the March and April 2019 figures to provide a more appropriate comparison.

-If you have any questions relating to the upcoming changes, please contact Caroline Harwood or your usual Crowe contact.
+If you have any questions relating to the upcoming changes, please contact your usual Crowe contact.